mhajas/keycloak-workshop/README.md

 1. If you are not using Minikube, it is necessary to do some configuration changes.
     - Use `KEYCLOAK_URL` in [here](https://github.com/mhajas/keycloak-workshop/blob/6fed3983afef7caabd05a660f91f78cd3b0dca91/spring-security/src/main/resources/application.yml#L6) and [here](https://github.com/mhajas/keycloak-workshop/blob/6fed3983afef7caabd05a660f91f78cd3b0dca91/spring-security/src/main/resources/policy-enforcer.json#L3).
     - Configure CORS origins to contain url of `javascript-react` application [here](https://github.com/mhajas/keycloak-workshop/blob/6fed3983afef7caabd05a660f91f78cd3b0dca91/spring-security/src/main/java/org/keycloak/quickstart/OAuth2ResourceServerController.java#L25).
 2. Build the SpringBoot application.
-Note the parameters `minikube.ip` and `namespace` are usable only for Minikube and replace all configuration steps above.
-This step also builds the Docker image.
+Note this step also builds the Docker image.
+   - For Minikube execute the following command.
      ```bash
      cd spring-security && eval $(minikube docker-env) && ./mvnw spring-boot:build-image -DskipTests -Dminikube.ip=$(minikube ip) -Dnamespace=keycloak-namespace
      ```
-3. Configure host for Ingress [here](https://github.com/mhajas/keycloak-workshop/blob/6fed3983afef7caabd05a660f91f78cd3b0dca91/spring-security/k8s-resources/spring-security.yaml#L66).
+   - For other Kubernetes clusters, adjust the configuration based on the step 1., execute the following command and push the built image to the registry that is accessible by the Kubernetes cluster.
+     ```bash
+     cd spring-security && ./mvnw spring-boot:build-image -DskipTests
+     ```
-4. This application also need to trust Keycloak certificate and therefore we need to configure truststore.
+3. This application also needs to trust Keycloak certificate and therefore we need to configure truststore.
 The application expects the truststore to be present in a Kubernetes Secret with name `i-trust-keycloak-secret`.
 Create it using the following command.
     ```bash
     kubectl -n keycloak-namespace create secret generic i-trust-keycloak-secret --from-file=i-trust-keycloak.jks
     ```
-5. Create the Kubernetes resources for the SpringBoot application.
+4. Create the Kubernetes resources for the SpringBoot application.
 This step creates a Kubernetes Deployment, Service.
+   - For Minikube execute the following command.
+Note, thanks to `CHECKSUM` you can rebuild the image, execute the following command again and the pod will be automatically restarted.
+     ```bash
+     NAMESPACE=keycloak-namespace MINIKUBE_IP=$(minikube ip) CHECKSUM=$(sha256sum spring-security/target/spring-security-1.0.0-SNAPSHOT.jar | awk '{ print $1 }') \
+     envsubst < spring-security/k8s-resources/spring-security.yaml \
+     | kubectl -n keycloak-namespace apply -f -

+     ```
+   - For other Kubernetes clusters replace all occurrences of `# Replace with ...` comment and execute the following command.
      ```bash
      kubectl -n keycloak-namespace apply -f spring-security/k8s-resources/spring-security.yaml
      ```

 #### Validate SpringBoot deployment